TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/3-Configuring-the-behavior-of-the-extension.rst

 ================================================================================================

-Not all organizations are to be displayed in our example extensions, but just the ones belonging to a certain status (like e.g. internal, external, non-member).
-In the TypoScript template of our page we therefore establish an option `allowedStates` under the path `tx_sjroffers.settings`:
+Not all organizations are to be displayed in our example extensions, but just the ones belonging to a certain status (like, e.g., internal, external, non-member).
+In the TypoScript template of our page, we therefore establish an option `allowedStates` under the path `tx_sjroffers.settings`: